anishre/USPES/README.md

 This is a fixed version of a tutorial I found on the internet that proved to be super annoying the code was posted with many issues and wrong formatting and and oh god

-I'm sure somebody is thankful I took care of it! :)

 PS:
 You can find the said tutorial here https://ionicdon.com/setup-login-register-ionic3-using-php-mysql but I wouldn't suggesting following that to the letter as you will encounter from typos